abpframework/abp/docs/en/Community-Articles/2023-07-03-Image-Compression-And-Resize/POST.md

 </div>
 ```

-Then, open the `index.js` file and update with the following content:
+Then, open the `index.js` file and replace it with the following content:

 ```js
 $(function () {